availabs/qwiAPI/README.md

 This will remove from the leaves all information contained in the response's heirarchial structure.

-Refer to the [Syntax and Examples]() section for greater details.
+Refer to the [Syntax and Examples](#sec-7) section for greater details.

 # Syntax and Syntax and Examples<a id="sec-7" name="sec-7">

-All data queries begin with the route segment `/data/`.
+Note: All data queries begin with the route segment `/data/`.

 ### Example 1
 `<host server address>/data/geography3510740/year20142016/quarter/industry00023/firmage01?fields=payroll&dense=true&flatLeaves=true`